ysrastogi/gaming-leaderboard/README.md

 2. Set up the backend:
    - Navigate to the `backend` directory and install dependencies:
      ```
-     cd backend
      pip install -r requirements.txt
      ```
    - Run the FastAPI application:
      ```
      uvicorn app.main:app --reload
      ```

-3. Set up the frontend:
-   - Navigate to the `frontend` directory and install dependencies:
-     ```
-     cd frontend
-     npm install
-     ```
-   - Run the Next.js application:
-     ```
-     npm run dev
-     ```

-4. Access the application:
-   - Open your browser and go to `http://localhost:3000` for the frontend.

 ## License